AndrewWPhillips/eggql/TUTORIAL.md

 #### Avoiding Data Races

 Up until now all the data structures in our example do not change once the server has been started.
 Hence, concurrent access from different goroutines does not cause contention.
 But now that we have added a mutation this completely changes things.
 We have to ensure that multiple mutations running at the same time are not modifying the same data.
-Even a query reading something while it's being modified can lead to a **data race** condition.
+Even if a query reads data which could be modified is a **data race** condition.

 An important thing to remember is that **GraphQL requests may run in parallel**.
 A GraphQL server would not be of much use if it only processed one client request at a time.
-This is not immediately obvious as you don't need to create goroutines because the Go standard library **HTTP handler starts a new goroutine to process every new request**.
+This is not immediately obvious, as you don't need to create goroutines -- the Go standard library **HTTP handler starts a new goroutine to process every new request**.

 Since the `Stars` and `Commentary` slices are modified by the `CreateReview` mutation we need to protect them with a **mutex**.
 There are many ways to do this.
 We could just use a single mutex, so if a review is being added for any episode then any other query or mutation of _any_ episode is blocked.
 This is inefficient, and not very scaleable, so we have used a separate `sync.Mutex` for each episode.
 If we were expecting a large number of queries (and few calls to `CreateReview`) a read-write mutex (`sync.RWMutex`) would be the best option, but I'll leave that for you to explore as an exercise.